 The A-spot is an erogenous area that sits at the top of the vagina, between the cervix and the bladder.
-Some people report feeling immense pleasure from the stimulation of this spot.

 Some people may refer to the A-spot as the anterior fornix erogenous zone (AFE).
 Some sex research suggests that stimulating this spot can promote more lubrication, make foreplay more pleasurable, and increase a woman’s chance of reaching orgasm.

 This article will define the A-spot, discuss how to locate it, and provide some tips on positions and techniques for stimulating it.

 The A-spot is an area deep within the vagina, located on the inner wall.
 It is one of the five deep vaginal erogenous zones (DVZs) that research associates with the female orgasm.

 - the pelvic floor muscles